digipolisantwerp/auth_aspnetcore_deprecated/README.md

 GET auth/token/refresh?token=xxxxx

+When the jwt token is stored in session storage (AddJwtToSession = true) it is possible to call the token refresh endpoint without parameters.
+In this case the token from the session storage will be refreshed when about to expire.

 ### Automatic token refresh

 When using the **CookieAuth** scheme it is possible to enable automatic token refresh.
 When enabled, the middleware will check if the token is about to expire and refresh the token when the expiration time is within a certain timespan.
 That timespan is 5 minutes by default but can be modified by changing the value of the **TokenRefreshTime** options value.

+Please note that the middleware is only running when a call is executed by the client.
+This means that if no call is executed the token still can expire and cannot be refreshed anymore.
+This automatic token refresh feature can be seen as a sliding expiration behaviour.

 Automatic token refresh is disabled by default.
 To enable it, set the **AutomaticTokenRefresh** options value to true.